freerange/site/soups/show-and-tell/show-and-tell-36.snip.markdown

 ## Minecraft cartoons

-As well as playing lots of Minecraft, his son really enjoys watching cartoons set in Minecraft worlds and wanted to make his own.
+As well as playing lots of Minecraft, Ben's son really enjoys watching cartoons set in Minecraft and was keen to make his own.
+Ben talked us through the making of the Roadrunner(sp?) style cartoon they came up with.

-Ben showed us the Minecraft cartoon he and his son made.
-Roadrunner style.
-Try to hit the chicken with an anvil, anvils knocks a post which hammers the character into the ground.

-They built a scene in Minecraft and used Mineways (I think?) to export it to Blender.
-The 3D character was "rigged" in Blender allowing you to control its movement.
+They built the scene in Minecraft and used Mineways(sp?) to export it to Blender.
+They added a 3D Minecraft character from an existing library, along with a speeding chicken and an anvil.
+The 3D character is "rigged"(?) in Blender which allowed them to control its body and eye movements.
+With everything in place they started the movie rendering.

-Ben's main takeaway is that it took way longer than expected and wasn't quite as good as hoped.

-The first render took 11 hours on Ben's laptop.
-He subsequently found an online paid-for service where the rendering took just a couple of hours.
-I wonder whether you could this on EC2 or similar?
+This first render took 11 hours on Ben's laptop so he went in search of alternatives.
+He found an online relatively-cheap paid-for service where the rendering took just a couple of hours.
+Writing this up has made me wonder whether you could use something like EC2 for this expensive rendering operations.

-Apparently some of these cartoons are made in-engine by having a multiplayer game and having one character be the "camera".

-It continues to amaze me how much people can and are doing with Minecraft.
+Despite looking pretty good to me; Ben's main takeaways were that it didn't turn out quite as good as he'd hoped and that it took way longer than he imagined.

+He finished up by showing us a cartoon from one of the more established creators which gave a real sense of the amount of effort that must go into these things.

+I continue to be amazed by the size of the Minecraft ecosystem.

 ---

 ## Visualising Hingsight-ex

-As a nice segue(sp?) from Ben to Chris, Chris showed us a pull request he'd opened on Ben's Hindsight-ex project that he spoke about at LRUG on Monday.
+As a nice segue(sp?) from Ben to Chris, Chris showed us the pull request he'd opened in Ben's Hindsight-ex project that Ben spoke about at LRUG on Monday.

-Ben's spoken about Hindsight-ex in Show & Tell XXX.
-It's an attempt at building an "ideal" git history by using the tests in a project.
-Chris's PR added functionality to visualise the process of choosing which test to add to the git history in order to minimise the amount of production code required.
+Ben's spoke about Hindsight-ex back in Show & Tell 33, although I don't recall it having a name then.
+It's an attempt at building an "ideal" version history by using the tests in a project.
+Chris's PR adds a visualisation to the process of choosing which test to add to the git history in order to minimise the amount of production code required.

 I already had an idea about how Ben's software worked but I think the additional graph really helps explain what's happening.